guzzle/guzzle/UPGRADING.md

 #### Headers

-- `GuzzleHttp\Message\Header` has been moved to `GuzzleHttp\Message\HeaderValues`, and the interface has changed to now use `\ArrayAccess` methods like `offsetGet` and `offsetSet`.
+- `GuzzleHttp\Message\Header` has been removed.
+Header values are now simply represented by an array of values or as a string.
+Header values are returned as a string by default when retrieving a header value from a message.
+You can pass an optional argument of `true` to retrieve a header value as an array of strings instead of a single concatenated string.
 - `GuzzleHttp\PostFile` and `GuzzleHttp\PostFileInterface` have been moved to
   `GuzzleHttp\Post`.
-This interface has been simplified and now allows the addition of arbitrary headers via the `GuzzleHttp\Message\HasHeadersInterface` interface.
+This interface has been simplified and now allows the addition of arbitrary headers.
 - Custom headers like `GuzzleHttp\Message\Header\Link` have been removed.
 Most of the custom headers are now handled separately in specific subscribers/plugins, and `GuzzleHttp\Message\HeaderValues::parseParams()` has been updated to properly handle headers that contain parameters (like the `Link` header).

 #### Responses

-- `GuzzleHttp\Message\Response::getInfo()` and `GuzzleHttp\Message\Response::setInfo()` have been removed.
-Use the
+- `GuzzleHttp\Message\Response::getInfo()` and
-  event system to retrieve this type of information.
+  `GuzzleHttp\Message\Response::setInfo()` have been removed.
+Use the event system to retrieve this type of information.
 - `GuzzleHttp\Message\Response::getRawHeaders()` has been removed.
 - `GuzzleHttp\Message\Response::getMessage()` has been removed.
-- `GuzzleHttp\Message\Response::calculateAge()` and other cache specific methods have moved to the CacheSubscriber.
+- `GuzzleHttp\Message\Response::calculateAge()` and other cache specific
+  methods have moved to the CacheSubscriber.
-- Allow of the header specific helper functions like `getContentMd5()` have been removed.
+- Header specific helper functions like `getContentMd5()` have been removed.
   Just use `getHeader('Content-MD5')` instead.
-- `GuzzleHttp\Message\Response::setRequest()` and `GuzzleHttp\Message\Response::getRequest()` have been removed.
+- `GuzzleHttp\Message\Response::setRequest()` and
-  Use the associated `GuzzleHttp\Adapter\TransactionInterface` object to get the association between a request and response.
+  `GuzzleHttp\Message\Response::getRequest()` have been removed.
+Use the event system to work with request and response objects as a transaction.
 - `GuzzleHttp\Message\Response::getRedirectCount()` has been removed.
 Use the Redirect subscriber instead.
 - `GuzzleHttp\Message\Response::isSuccessful()` and other related methods have been removed.
 Use `getStatusCode()` instead.

 #### Streaming responses

 Streaming requests can now be created by a client directly, returning a `GuzzleHttp\Message\ResponseInterface` object that contains a body stream referencing an open PHP HTTP stream.

 ```php
 // 3.0